640 South State StreetDover, Delaware 19901

 The following list of common herbal supplements is for informational purposes only.
 Consult your doctor to discuss specific medical conditions or symptoms that you might be experiencing.
 Do not self-diagnose, and consult your doctor before taking any herbal supplements.

 This shrub-like plant of eastern North America derives its name from the Native American word for "rough" (referring to its root structure).
-It is generally used for alleviating menopausal conditions, painful menstruation, uterine spasms, and vaginitis.
+It is generally used for menopausal conditions, painful menstruation, uterine spasms, and vaginitis.

 Often used to strengthen the body's immune system, echinacea is also considered a prevention against colds and flu.
 This U.S. native plant is also called the purple coneflower.